stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-We also take the opportunity to store the usage flags in the domain object and add the `require` invariant test (as above) to the relevant buffer methods.
+We also take this opportunity to add the `require` invariant test which throws an exception if the intended usage of the buffer is not valid.

 ### Integration #1

 As an intermediate step we will apply the identity matrix to the demo to test the uniform buffer before we start messing around with perspective projection.

-First we add constants for a 4-order identity matrix:
+First we add support for a standard 4-order identity matrix:

 ```java
 public final class Matrix implements Transform, Bufferable {